dockstore/dockstore-ui/app/docs/getting-started-with-cwl.md

 cwltool --non-strict --enable-net --outdir /home/ubuntu/gitroot/dockstore-tool-bamstats/./datastore/launcher-08852137-71c1-4b75-b2fc-16ab7ca3243b/outputs/ /home/ubuntu/gitroot/dockstore-tool-bamstats/Dockstore.cwl /home/ubuntu/gitroot/dockstore-tool-bamstats/./datastore/launcher-08852137-71c1-4b75-b2fc-16ab7ca3243b/workflow_params.json
 ```

-**Tip:** the `dockstore` CLI automatically create a `datastore` directory in the current working directory where you execute the command
-and uses it for inputs/outputs.
+**Tip:** the `dockstore` CLI automatically create a `datastore` directory in the current working directory where you execute the command and uses it for inputs/outputs.
 It can get quite large depending on the tool/inputs/outputs being used.
-Plan accordingly e.g. execute
-the dockstore CLI in a directory located on a partition with sufficient storage.
+Plan accordingly e.g. execute the dockstore CLI in a directory located on a partition with sufficient storage.

 ## Adding a Test Parameter File
 We are able register the above input parameterization of the tool into Dockstore so that users can see and test an example with our tool.
-By default we look for the files `/test.cwl.json` and/or `/test.wdl.json`, depending on which descriptor language you end up using for a given Tool.
+Users can manually add test parameter files for a given tool tag or workflow version through both the command line and the versions tab in the UI.

 **Tip:** Make sure that any required input files are given as URLs so that a user can run the example successfully.

 ## Releasing on GitHub

-At this point we've successfully created our tool in Docker, tested it, written a CWL that describes how to run it, and tested
-running this via the Dockstore command line.
-All of this work has been done locally, so if we encounter problems
-along the way its fast to perform debug cycles, fixing problems as we go.
+At this point we've successfully created our tool in Docker, tested it, written a CWL that describes how to run it, and tested running this via the Dockstore command line.
+All of this work has been done locally, so if we encounter problems along the way its fast to perform debug cycles, fixing problems as we go.
 At this point we're confident that the tool is ready to share with others and bug free.
 It's time to release `1.25-3`

-Releasing will tag your GitHub repository with a version tag so you always can get back to
-this particular release.
-I'm going to use the tag `1.25-3` which you can see referenced in my Docker image
-tag and also my CWL file.
+Releasing will tag your GitHub repository with a version tag so you always can get back to this particular release.
+I'm going to use the tag `1.25-3` which you can see referenced in my Docker image tag and also my CWL file.
 GitHub makes it very easy to release:

 ![Release](docs/release.png)